Tsui Hark: 1977–1981: New Wave period

-1980s–2000s: Golden era
+1980s–1990s: Golden era

 In 1981, Tsui joined Cinema City & Films Co., a production company founded by comedians Raymond Wong, Karl Maka and Dean Shek.
 Cinema City & Films Co. was instrumental in codifying the slick Hong Kong blockbuster films of the 1980s.
 Tsui played his part in the process with pictures like the crime farce All the Wrong Clues (1981), his first hit, and Aces Go Places 3 (1984), part of the studio's long-running spy spoof series.

 In 1983, Tsui directed the wuxia fantasy film Zu Warriors from the Magic Mountain (1983) for the studio Golden Harvest.
 Tsui imported Hollywood technicians to help create special effects whose number and complexity were unprecedented in Chinese-language cinema.

 In 1984, Tsui formed the production company Film Workshop with Nansun Shi.
 He also developed a reputation as a hands-on and even intrusive producer of other directors' work, fuelled by public breaks with major filmmakers like John Woo and King Hu.
-His most longstanding and fruitful collaboration has probably been with Ching Siu-tung.
+His most famous collaboration has probably been with Ching Siu-tung.
 As action choreographer and/or director on many Film Workshop productions, Ching made a major contribution to the well-known Tsui style.

 Film Workshop releases became consistent box office hits in Hong Kong and around Asia, drawing audiences with their visual adventurousness, their broad commercial appeal, and hectic camerawork and pace.
 With Tsui having been called the 'Steven Spielberg of Asia', Film Workshop became the 'Amblin of Hong Kong'.
 He produced John Woo's A Better Tomorrow (1986), which launched a craze for Heroic bloodshed movies, and Ching Siu-tung's A Chinese Ghost Story (1987), which did the same for period ghost fantasies.
 Zu Warriors from the Magic Mountain and The Swordsman (1990) birthed the modern-day special effects industry in Hong Kong.